 Competitor analysis tells you a lot.
 A real lot.
 Look at the content that’s performing well for them.
 Find opportunities to use those same topics (and do it better)!

-What to Consider Before You Start Mapping Customer Journeys
+What to Consider Before You Start Mapping Buyer Journeys

 You’ll need to do some prep work before mapping.
 Do this together with your audience-centric strategy.
 Those exercises you did above inform the next steps.